IAT scheme

 Recruitment of IATs should be commenced in the spring each year, so that IATs are in place well in advance of our annual ‘train the trainer’ event in August, outlined below.

 We can support induction and development events for IAT teams, and we include them in our annual Associate Trainer event at the end of August each year.
-This year's annual training is at Queen Margaret University from Tuesday 22nd August to Friday 25th August 2023.
+Our 2024 annual training will take place at Queen Margaret University from Tuesday 27th August to Friday 30th August 2024.

 .